 Salads are easy to prep and transport.
 The right salad can even give be the main course, loaded with tasty vegetables and proteins.
 Here are two of my picnic favorites.

-Shauna posted about this easy-to-make recipe on her Facebook page years ago and it's been a favorite of mine ever since.
+Shauna posted about this easy-to-make recipe on her Facebook page years ago, and it's been a favorite of mine ever since.
 Raw corn!
 Finally!
-Here's all you need: 6 ears of raw corn cut off the cob, halved grape tomatoes, crumbled feta, minced red onion, salt, and pepper.
+Here's all you need: 6 ears of raw corn cut off the cob, halved grape tomatoes, crumbled feta, cut cucumber, minced red onion, salt, and pepper.